Bird Identifier

 Pelecanus erythrorhynchos

-One of North America's largest birds, a huge white waterbird with a massive orange bill that fishes cooperatively by herding fish into shallow water.
+One of North America's largest birds, an enormous white waterbird with a huge orange bill and pouch that fishes cooperatively by herding fish into shallow water rather than diving.

 Size